utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 ### Switching between teams

-You can sign in to multiple teams at the same time with your Postman account.
+If you belong to multiple teams, you can sign in to them at the same time with your Postman account.
 To switch between teams, select your avatar in the top right.
-Select a team to open or select **+ Create Team** to create a new team.
+Select a team to open.

 <img alt="Switch teams" src="https://assets.postman.com/postman-docs/team-account-switcher-v9.2.1.jpg" width="350px">

+If you're a member of two or more teams, you can also select **+ Create Team** to create a new team.

 ## Leaving a team